A croissant made with pastry and a croissant made with phyllo doughA croissant made with pastry and a croissant made with phyllo dough

 Another important tip to keep in mind is to handle the dough as little as possible.
 Overworking the dough can cause the layers to blend together and result in a dense, rather than flaky, croissant.
 Additionally, it’s important to use a sharp knife or pastry cutter when cutting the dough to ensure clean, even edges.
 By following these tips, you’ll be well on your way to achieving the perfect pastry dough croissant.

-See also What are the ingredients for cannoli shells?
+See also What are the ingredients for beignets?

 Tips for achieving the perfect texture and flakiness with phyllo dough croissants.